A Particle Algorithm for Mean-Field Variational Inference: Discussions

 \section{Discussions}

-In this paper, we introduce PArticle VI (PAVI), a particle algorithm for mean-field variational inference (MFVI).
+We introduced PArticle VI (PAVI), a particle algorithm for mean-field variational inference (MFVI).
 The algorithm is based on formulating the relevant optimization problem in terms of Fokker-Planck equations and corresponding diffusion processes.
-We also provide a theoretical analysis of the particle algorithm, which provides a non-asymptotic upper bound on the $2$-Wasserstein distance between the empirical measure of the particles at the $n$th iteration and the solution of the MFVI optimization problem.
+Our theoretical analysis provides non-asymptotic $\cW_2$ error bounds for the algorithm.
 Several future directions are worth pursuing.
-One may consider relaxing the regularity assumptions in \Cref{thm-main} and adapting PAVI to the setting of parametric MFVI.
-Another interesting direction is to develop accelerated versions of PAVI using the recipe in the recent works \cite{wang2022accelerated,chen2023accelerating}.
+For instance, one may consider relaxing the regularity assumptions in \Cref{thm-main} and adapting PAVI to the setting of parametric MFVI.
+Another interesting direction is to develop accelerated versions of PAVI using the recipe in the recent works \citep{wang2022accelerated,chen2023accelerating}.